 Requires a lot of exercise

 More Dog Breeds and Further Research

 Be sure to do your homework when choosing a dog breed.
-Talk to other Bedlington Terrier owners, reputable breeders, and rescue groups to learn more about this particular breed and their care.
-There's a variety of dog breeds, and with a little research, you can be sure you'll find the right dog to bring home.
+Talk to other Bedlington terrier owners, reputable breeders, and rescue groups to learn more about this particular breed and its care.

 If you’re interested in learning more about similar dogs, consider these other similar breeds: